NotReeceHarris/spino.js/README.md

 </h2>

 <br>
-<p>Harnessing the power of <a href="https://nodejs.org/api/crypto.html">crypto</a> and <a href="https://github.com/tugrul/cryptian">cryptian</a> to provide a user-friendly framework.
-With support for a diverse range of algorithms and industry compliances, it makes encrypting your data straightforward and secure.</p>
+<p>Harness the strength of widely acclaimed and industry-compliant algorithms through a user-friendly API, enabling seamless integration of cryptographically secure encryption and hashing methods.</p>

 ##